 - As the default value is 3, set it to 0

 Solution 11 – Kill the Speech Runtime Executable process

-Speaking of services, there’s another service called Speech Runtime Executable that can also cause high disk usage.
-So, we’re going to kill this process, and see if anything’s differnet.
+Speaking of services, there’s another service called Speech Runtime Executable that can also cause the System and Compressed Memory high disk usage.
+So, we’re going to kill this process, and see if anything’s different.
 Here’s how to do that:

 - Right-click the taskbar, and open Task Manager